psteinroe/supabase-cache-helpers/README.md

   - `postgrest-mutate`: common mutation functions for postgrest
   - `postgrest-shared`: utilites shared among the postgrest packages
   - `postgrest-swr`: SWR implementation for postgrest
+  - `shared`: For now, this package contains only the generated types of the test schema
   - [COMING SOON] `storage-fetcher`: common fetchers for storage-js operations
   - [COMING SOON] `storage-swr`: SWR implementation for storage
   - `tsconfig`: `tsconfig.json`s used throughout the monorepo